st-bert/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 In a distributed system, achieving strict **isolation** across services and databases is challenging due to the decentralized nature of data and processing.
 Here’s an example illustrating why isolation is not guaranteed in a distributed context:

-## Example of a Faulty Transaction Due to Missing Isolation
+## Faulty Transaction Due to Missing Isolation

 **Scenario**: Imagine an e-commerce platform that consists of several microservices, including an **Order Service**, a **Consumer Service**, a **Ticket Service**, and an **Accounting Service**.
 When a customer places an order, the Order Service needs to perform the following actions in a distributed transaction: